 Do I need emergency dentistry?

-- Lost Filling/Crown.
+- Lost filling or crown.

-- Abscess or ‘pimple’ on the gumline.
+- Abscess or “pimple” on the gumline.

-Apply a cold compress to the area.
-You may be able to take the edge off your pain by taking a pain reliever like acetaminophen (ex.
+Apply a cold compress or ice pack to the affected area.
+You can take a pain reliever like acetaminophen (ex.
 Tylenol) or ibuprofen (ex.
 Advil).
-Always follow the advice of your doctor and read the instructions on the bottle when taking any medication.
-Make a note of what medication, how much and the time it was taken so you can let us know when you come in.
+Try NOT to take Aspirin, since it’s an anticoagulant, and in case you need surgery it will thin out your blood and worsen the bleeding.
+When taking medication – follow your doctor’s advice, and the instructions on the medication package.
+Make a note of what medication, how much, and the time it was taken at.

-Rinse your mouth with warm water to wash away smaller fragments.
-If you are bleeding, hold a piece of sterile gauze on the area until bleeding stops.
-You may use a cold compress to relieve some of the pain and swelling.
-Call us immediately.
-We will work quickly to relieve your pain, heal your injury, and restore your tooth.
+If a part of your tooth broke off, find and save all the pieces of the tooth.
+Rinse your mouth with warm water to wash away smaller pieces.
+If you are bleeding, apply a piece of sterile gauze on the area until the bleeding stops.
+You can use a cold compress or ice pack to relieve some of the pain and swelling.
+To restore the tooth and prevent further damage – call us immediately.

 Contact us today